Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86 | News Channel 3-12

 “It’s hard for me to stay silent when I keep hearing that peace is only attainable through war,” Smothers said at the 2008 Emmy Awards as his brother sat in the audience, beaming.
 He dedicated his award to those “who feel compelled to speak out and are not afraid to speak to power and won’t shut up and refuse to be silenced.”

 In still another episode, the brothers returned blacklisted folk singer Pete Seeger to television for the first time in years.
-He performed his song “Waist Deep in the Big Muddy,” widely viewed as ridiculing President Lyndon Johnson.
+He performed his song “Waist Deep in the Big Muddy,” widely viewed as ridiculing President Lyndon Johnson for the Vietnam War.
 When CBS refused to air the segment, the brothers brought Seeger back for another episode and he sang it again.
 This time, it made the air.

 After the show was canceled, the brothers sued CBS for $31 million and were awarded $775,000.
 Their battles with the network were chronicled in the 2002 documentary “Smothered: The Censorship Struggles of the Smothers Brothers Comedy Hour.”